 Cooking broth

-If you suffer from histamine intolerance, a shorter cooking time is recommended.
-A shorter cooked, meatier broth is the centre of the Gut and Psychology Syndrome diet, and this may be more appropriate for children who have gut/brain axis issues.
+Many recommend a shorter cooking time if you suffer from histamine intolerance.
+A shorter-cooked, meatier broth is the centre of the Gut and Psychology Syndrome diet, and this may be more appropriate for children who have gut/brain axis issues.

-One thing that is mentioned when talking about bone broth is heavy metal toxicity.
-Research has shown that there is very little in the way of toxic metals extracted through the long, slow cooking of bone broth, even with added vinegar; however, it may pay to get bones from quality sources: preferably organic, but definitely pasture-fed and finished, and free-range.
+One thing about bone broth is the oft-discussed potential for heavy metal toxicity.
+Research has shown that there is very little in the way of toxic metals extracted through the long, slow cooking of bone broth, even with added vinegar; however, it may pay to get bones from quality sources and preferably organic, but definitely pasture-fed and finished and free-range.

 Homemade Bone Broth Recipe